 They also have on-demand reporting, across all sales channels.
 At any point, you can view up-to-date sales records, which is great.
 Pulse Commerce has good reviews when it comes to customer service.
 Their customer service reps are helpful and friendly, and they respond to queries quickly.

-Essentially, it’s a good inventory management system with a focus on speed and intelligent fulfilment processes – great for any-sized business wanting to speed up certain processes.
+Essentially, it’s a good inventory management system with a focus on speed and intelligent fulfilment processes – great for any-sized ecommerce business wanting to speed up certain processes.
 To find out about their pricing, you’ll need to contact Pulse Commerce about their free demo.

 Ecomdash – Good for Smaller Retailers

-Ecomdash makes it easier to manage inventory across multiple channels.
+Ecomdash makes it easier to manage inventory across multiple sales channels.
 Product quantities are updated in real-time, so again, you won’t have to worry about managing this yourself.
 You can keep track of manufactured items, variations, serialized inventory, and bundled items.
 This is all dealt with automatically.

 The dashboard makes it really simple to see all of your sales channels in one go.
 You can also go to the dashboard to print pick lists, packing slips, and shipping labels all within one system, saving you time logging into each sales platform.
 It supports third-party fulfilment services and dropshipping, too.
 Customers will be automatically updated with their order status and tracking details.
 You can also gain access to discounted shipping from Endicia, Pitney Bowes, and Stamps.com.